The King of Kong: Summary

-Wiebe travels to a tournament at Funspot in Laconia, New Hampshire, to attempt a live high score for high-ranking Twin Galaxies members.
+Wiebe traveleled to a tournament at Funspot in Laconia, New Hampshire, to attempt a live high score for high-ranking Twin Galaxies members.
 Wiebe challenges Mitchell to a Donkey Kong competition, but Mitchell does not attend.
 Observing that Wiebe is playing a strong game, Brian Kuh, whom Wiebe believed to be "a disciple of Mitchell's", proceeds to alert nearby gamers that there could be a Donkey Kong kill screen coming up.
 The film portrays Kuh's act of drawing a crowd meant to pressure Wiebe, though it has the inverse effect and he feels more alert.
 Before the crowd, Wiebe sets a new high score of 985,600 and reaches the kill screen, ending the game.
-However, contrary to his statements that videotaped scores carry less validity than scores achieved in public (which had also been upheld by Twin Galaxies and was in fact the entire reason Wiebe came on site), Mitchell sends his friend Brian Kuh to Funspot with a VHS depicting himself achieving a higher score of 1,047,200 points, which Kuh plays for the patrons and referees at the arcade.
-In a hypocritical reversal of their new policy on videotaped scores, Twin Galaxies proclaims Mitchell the record holder despite some skepticism about the video's authenticity, as head referee Robert Mruczek claims to have noticed the tape jumping from score to score.
+However, contrary to his statements that videotaped scores carry less validity than scores achieved in public, Mitchell sends his friend Brian Kuh to Funspot with a VHS depicting himself achieving a higher score of 1,047,200 points, which Kuh plays for the patrons and referees at the arcade.
+In a reversal of their policy on videotaped scores, Twin Galaxies proclaims Mitchell the record holder despite some skepticism about the video's authenticity, as head referee Robert Mruczek claims to have noticed the tape jumping from score to score.
 When Wiebe asks to see the tape himself, Kuh refuses.

-Nine months later, Guinness World Records has published Twin Galaxies' records — including Mitchell's latest score – and hosts a tournament in Mitchell's hometown of Hollywood, Florida.
+Nine months later, Guinness World Records published Twin Galaxies' records — including Mitchell's latest score – and hosts a tournament in Mitchell's hometown of Hollywood, Florida.
 Wiebe again challenges Mitchell to a public competition, but Mitchell refuses.
 Wiebe fails to surpass the record, but Day acknowledges Wiebe's integrity and invites him to submit taped scores.
 At home, Wiebe achieves a new record of 1,049,100.